24-Year-Old Defenseman – Dallas Stars

 Jamie Oleksiak Contract Information:

-Re-signed to a one-year deal by the Stars in July of 2016.
+Signed a one-year contract with the Stars in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Jamie Oleksiak – simply subscribe now.